andrew-codechimp/HA-Battery-Notes/README.md

 ### Submit Definition via Pull Request

 If you have issues with the form, or if you feel more comfortable editing JSON data, you can directly add definitions to [the library.json file](custom_components/battery_notes/data/library.json). -->
 Fork the repository, add your device details to the JSON document `custom_components/battery_notes/data/library.json`, and then submit a pull request.
+Do not enable GitHub Actions (disabled by default) as this will mess with the pull request and are unnecessary for a library submission.

 * The manufacturer and model should be exactly what is displayed on the Device screen within Home Assistant.
 * The make & model names may be different between integrations such as Zigbee2MQTT and ZHA, if you see a similar device please duplicate the entry rather than changing it.